 Each bout winning pentathlete/team receives 2 (two) MP bonus points.
-The top placed pentathlete/team of the Ranking Round will receive double bonus points if they win their bout in the Fencing Bonus Round at both Semi-finals and Final groups.
+In both the Semi-finals and Finals, the winner pentathlete/team of the Ranking Round will receive four bonus points if they win their single bout in the Bonus Round.
+In case of withdrawal/elimination of the winner of the Fencing Ranking Round in the Fencing event, the top placed pentathlete/team in the Ranking Round will receive 2 (two) MP bonus points if they win their bout in the Fencing Bonus Round.

-3.5.2.2 Tie break / double defeat
+4.5.2.2 Tie break / double defeat